rcarmo/azure-transcription-helper/README.md

 ## Setup

 1. Create (or reuse) an Azure Speech resource and note its key + region.
-2. (Optional) create a `.env` file so both scripts can pick up credentials automatically:
+2. (Optional) create a `.env` file so the script can pick up credentials automatically:

    ```bash
    cat <<'EOF' > .env